 “Farm in Normandy”

 “Farm in Normandy” is a lovely oil on canvas painting made by the French artist, Berthe Morisot in 1859.
 Morisot was a prominent member of the Impressionist art movement that swept through France.
-Both Berthe Morisot and Mary Cassatt are generally regarded as the most important female artists of the late nineteenth century.
+Both Berthe Morisot and Mary Cassatt are generally regarded as the most important women artists of the late nineteenth century.

 Morisot painted this piece when she was 18 years old and just one year after starting her formal art training.
 Both Berthe and her older sister, Edma, had desired to become artists early on in life.
 Their upper middle-class family readily supported them both.